 Garmadon: "And this time I will recreate Ninjago...[slows down] in moy oowwn immmaaaggggeee..."

 - Narm Charm: It's a little hard to take the plot twists seriously when the characters are still cute-as-a-button minifigures.
 This doesn't take away from awesome moments however, and the characters usually act normal instead of acting like they live in some toy chest.

 - It's possible that if you've watched Ninjago for the past four years, you're no longer quite seeing them as mini-figures, particularly since the stories keep getting better and better.

 - Periphery Demographic: Not just older, but a surprising amount of the older fandom is female as well.

-- Rescued from the Scrappy Heap: Lloyd wasn't very well-liked in the first half of season one, being an annoying idiotic brat as a villain and The Load as a hero.
+- Rescued from the Scrappy Heap: Lloyd wasn't very well-liked in the first half of season one, being an annoying brat as a villain and The Load as a hero.
 Having Took a Level in Badass and generally becoming a more responsible character in later episodes may have changed that.

 - Ugly Cute: Some of the Serpentine fall under this on certain occasions, when they're serving as a comic relief rather than serious villains.

 - Lord Garmadon having glowing red eyes in human form!

 - When Lord Garmadon is possessed by the Overlord, something about his face looks... off.
 Given that this series gave us cool reptilian faces such as the Great Devourer and, eventually, the Overlord's final form, there's something not quite right about the design of this face.